pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 > It is **getting the most by doing the least.**

 Note: Now, **that** is an attitude I can get behind.
-I am incredibly lazy - in that I want to minimize the amount of trivial minutia that I'm doing, so I can focus on the good stuff.
+I am an incredibly lazy - developer.
+Not in that I don't like to work -- OK maybe in that -- but more importantly in that I want to minimize the amount of trivial minutia that I'm doing.
+I want to focus on the good stuff.

 ---